You better brace yourself because today I am going to get all crafty on your arse.

 - Grab a bottle of PVA glue.
 PVA is cheap as chips, and you can get it anywhere.
 Luckily I have about 8 bottles at home in various cupboards.
 It's one of those items that I see on a shelf in a store and think "that'll come in handy", so buy yet another bottle.
 It's a sickness really.

 - Grab some red glitter.
 You could go any colour glitter really.
 Hell, you could go all unicorn farty and get rainbow coloured glitter (What you didn't know unicorns farted rainbows?
 Sheesh keep up people).
 Though why you would want a pair of shoes that looked like a unicorn had farted on them I don't know.
-But I wont judge, I used to work in mental health and frankly unicorn fart shoes are on the lower side of crazy.
+But I wont judge.
 Now where was I. Oh yes glitter.
 You don't need much, so don't be like me and buy the biggest jar of red glitter they had, and end up using about a bees dick worth.
 One of those little tubes could just about do it.

 - Grab a piece of sandpaper.
 Any old sandpaper will do.
 I only used a small piece that I had lying around.
 A mid level grade of sandpaper does the trick.